ketzu/rough-budget/README.md

 DB_PASSWORD=Yeah no, not gonna tell you.
 ```

+This setup requires a second container under the name of `mysql` with the respective credentials and database.

 ## Release

 Rough-Budget is released as a web project under https://budget.ketzu.net/ and can be used free of charge.